datamininggroup/pfa-docs/docs/basic.md

        {"+": ["input", 100]}
      ]}

-but this gets difficult to read as we consider more complex examples.
+but it gets more crowded by quotation marks and brackets as we consider more complex examples.
 The YAML is always converted into JSON before building a PFA scoring engine.

 The above example has three parts: an input type schema, an output type schema, and a list of expressions to compute, returning the last one (or in this case, the only one).
 These are the only _required_ top-level fields; I will present others later.

 The action routine is called once for every input datum, and a symbol (variable) named `input` references that datum.
 This action calls the "`+`" function and passes `input` and `100` as arguments: `{"+": ["input", 100]}`.
-Much like [Lisp](http://www.cliki.net/){:target="_blank"}, PFA has no infix operators--- everything is laid out as a syntax tree.
+Much like [Lisp](http://www.cliki.net/){:target="_blank"}, PFA has no infix operators--- everything is laid out as a syntax tree in [Polish notation](http://en.wikipedia.org/wiki/Polish_notation){:target="_blank"}.
 Just as with Lisp, this syntactic simplicity makes it much easier to write programs that generate or analyze PFA documents.

 Here is a slightly more complex example: